oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelScikitLearn_Extensions_SVC_Adult/README.md

 ## Purpose

 Intel® Extension for Scikit-learn is a seamless way to speed up your Scikit-learn application.
-The acceleration is achieved through the use of the Intel® oneAPI Data Analytics Library ([oneDAL](https://github.com/oneapi-src/oneDAL)).
+The acceleration is achieved through the use of the Intel® oneAPI Data Analytics Library ([oneAPI Data Analytics Library (oneDAL)](https://github.com/oneapi-src/oneDAL)).
 Patching scikit-learn makes it a well-suited machine learning framework for dealing with real-life problems.

 In this sample, you will run a SVC algorithm with Intel® Extension for Scikit-learn and compare its performance against the original stock version of scikit-learn.
 You will see that patching scikit-learn results in a significant increase in performance over the original scikit-learn while also maintaining the same precision.